Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 <img width="300" alt="" src="assets/September_5/prototype_stages_flat.jpeg">

 Much improved!

 I still need to find more users to test this version with.

+For future versions, I want to try 3d-printing a similar design with a material that grips the phone better.

 Overall, I was able to practice iteration and prototyping through this exercise.
 I really enjoyed it.
 I think something I could improve on is prototyping a little more rapidly and giving myself a timebox (I could iterate on this design forever).